proenza-lab/dyClamp/README.md

 In addition to the serial communication tweaks mentioned above, **dyClamp** is dynamically throttling its generation of live reports based on the availability of the serial output buffer.
 While this behaviour does not guarantee a prompt transmission to the host sytem, it makes sure that data generation is synchronous with data representation.

-### Deployment & Optimization
+## Deployment & Optimization

-If you want to use **dyClamp** in your dynamic clamp setup, you'll need recent versions of [Arduino](https://www.arduino.cc/en/Main/Software) and [Teensyduino](https://www.pjrc.com/teensy/td_download.html):
+If you want to use **dyClamp** in your dynamic clamp setup, you'll need recent versions of [Arduino](https://www.arduino.cc/en/Main/Software) and [Teensyduino](https://www.pjrc.com/teensy/td_download.html) to compile and upload the present sketch to your Teensy:

 - Arduino      (>= 1.8.8)
 - Teensyduino  (>= 1.4.5)

-When compiling and uploading the present sketch to your Teensy, make sure to optimize Arduino's settings and compilation parameters in order to enable the serial connection and to improve the computational performance of your dynamic clamp setup.
+Make sure to optimize Arduino's settings and compilation parameters in order to enable the serial connection and to improve the computational performance of your dynamic clamp setup.
 The settings in Arduino's "Tools" menu should be set to the following values:

 - Board:       "Teensy 3.6"
 - USB Type:    "Serial"